Quesovamos2662/WRO2026_FE_Quesovamos/README.md

 The complete and detailed parts breakdown, including exact piece counts per build stage, is available as a PDF in `models/finalrobot.pdf`, and the full 3D model file is available in `models/finalrobot.io.zip`.

-### Structural elements

-All structural components are sourced from the official LEGO Mindstorms EV3 Core Set (45544).
-No third-party structural parts are used.
-The complete parts list is available in models/part-list.pdf.

 ### Build instructions